The Danger of Bed Sores

 There are several stages of bed sores, each worse than the last.
 They are:

-- Stage I – Skin appears pink or red in color, but is not broken.
+- Stage I – Skin appears pink or red but is not broken.

 - Stage II – Abrasions and blisters may start to appear as the skin starts to wear away.